Parents in Aiken County react to new Highland Springs Middle campus opening in time for first day of school

-AIKEN COUNTY ( WJBF )- Parents and students picked up laptops at North Augusta High school Monday, just a day before the first day of school….. some expecting to start school virtually.
+AIKEN COUNTY, S.C. ( WJBF )- Parents and students picked up laptops at North Augusta High school Monday, just a day before the first day of school….. some expecting to start school virtually.

 The Aiken County school district notified parents that the new Highland Springs Middle school has been cleared for students to start in person Tuesday.